Travel Ideas

 Photo author - Willy Degryse

-The town is famous for its unusual open-air gallery (Chemin des Rochers Sculptés).
-On the shore of the ocean, among the stones, the figures of characters of legends, strange animals, prominent natives of Brittany and saints revered in these parts are hidden.
-There are about 300 sculptures and all of them were created over 15 years by one man - a deaf-mute clergyman named Adolphe-Julien Fouret.
+The town gained fame thanks to an unusual open-air gallery (Chemin des Rochers Sculptés).
+Along the ocean shore, among the rocks, you can spot figures of legendary characters, curious animals, prominent natives of Brittany, and saints revered in the region.
+There are around 300 sculptures in total, all created over 15 years by a single person—a deaf-mute clergyman named Adolphe-Julien Fouéré.

 Opening hours: from 9:00 (10:00) to 18:00 (19:00), depending on the season.